Life outside the classroom

 The Pre-College Programme is designed to be an immersive and holistic experience for our participants, and for them to live the College experience as a group.
 For the time of three weeks, participants study, live and explore France together.
 They share not only classes, but also activities, meals, outings, weekend trips, etc.

-Students get the chance to live in both Reims and Paris and study on two of Sciences Po’s most beautiful campuses.
+In 2019, students will have the chance to live in both Reims and Paris and study on two of Sciences Po’s most beautiful campuses.

 The first two weeks of the programme take place on the Reims campus of Sciences Po, housed in a former Jesuit college from the 17th century.
 Located in the historical heart of the city, this remarkable site has been restored to mix traditional architectural elements with state-of-the-art amenities.